 Methane Mitigation Construction

-Once a Methane Mitigation Design is approved by the Los Angeles Department of Building and Safety, the design implements within the project.
+Once a Methane Mitigation Design is approved by the Los Angeles Department of Building and Safety, the methane process starts implementing the design within the project.

-The Methane Mitigation Construction must complete by a specialty contractor that is licensed and certified to do so.
+The Methane Mitigation Construction must be completed by a specialty contractor that is licensed and certified to do so.

-During Construction, A Methane Deputy Inspector will have to oversee and approve the installation. https://www.youtube.com/watch?v=WYp9ilxafcQ
+During Construction, A Methane Deputy Inspector will oversee and approve the installation to follow methane processes. https://www.youtube.com/watch?v=WYp9ilxafcQ

 Why must I do smoke and thickness tests on my methane vapor barrier?